REG 04.00.01 - Standard Operating Procedures for Crisis Communications

-2.9 WolfAlert Crime Warnings are issued to notify the campus community for crimes considered to be a serious or continuing threat to students and employees.
-A WolfAlert Crime Warning is issued when a Clery crime has occurred anywhere on NC State Clery geography.
+2.9 WolfAlert Crime Warnings are issued to notify the campus community for Clery crimes occurring anywhere on NC State's Clery geography that are considered to be a serious or continuing threat to students and employees.
 The crime may have occurred in the past but constitutes an ongoing threat.
 Examples of crimes where crime warnings may be, issued include, but are not limited to, sexual assaults, burglary, robbery, or aggravated assaults.
-Distribution of a Crime Warning is generally by broadcast e-mail by University Police and may include a posting on the University Home Page or social media by University Communications.
+Distribution of a Crime Warning is generally by broadcast e-mail or text message by University Police and may include social media by University Communications.

-2.10 WolfAlert Safety Notices are communications to the campus community for situations that are not deemed an imminent threat, significant emergency or dangerous situation, but are determined to require the awareness of campus for safety purposes.
+2.10 WolfAlert Safety Notices are communications to the campus community for crimes that do not occur on NC State's Clery geography but are determined to require the awareness of campus for safety purposes, or for situations that are not deemed an emergency or dangerous situation, but are determined to require the awareness of campus for notification reasons.
 WolfAlert safety notices are distributed when non-emergency information could help the campus community, or subsets of the community, either on or off campus, make safe choices regarding a health or safety issue.
-Distribution of a Safety Notice is generally by broadcast e-mail by University Communications.
+Distribution of a Safety Notice is generally by broadcast e-mail by University Police or University Communications.